JonasGessner/JGProgressView/README.md

 Setup
 =====
-1. Add the `JGProgressView` folder to your Project
+1. Add the `JGProgressView` folder to your Xcode Project

-2. Add the **QuartzCore** framework to your project.
+2. Add the **QuartzCore** framework to your project

-2. `#import "JGProgressView.h"`
+3. `#import "JGProgressView.h"`

 Basic Usage
 ===========

-It is used like a normal UIProgressView with the addition of a few properties:
+JGProgressView is used like a normal UIProgressView with the addition of a few properties:

 **BOOL indeterminate**